MariaGavilan/https-github.com-MariaGavilan-climate_tracker_test2/README.md

-# Climate Action Workshop: Carbon Footprint Calculator & Action Tracker
+# Hack Your Carbon Impact Workshop: Carbon Footprint Calculator & Action Tracker

 **Interactive tools for measuring personal carbon footprint and planning reduction actions, built with MATLAB.**

-Developed during the **Workshop** at **MATLAB EXPO 2025**, this project demonstrates how engineering and data analysis can drive evidence-based climate action.
+Developed during the **Hack Your Carbon Impact Workshop** at **MATLAB EXPO 2025**, this project demonstrates how engineering and data analysis can drive evidence-based climate action.

 ## Contact & Feedback